CABLE-LSM/benchcab/docs/user_guide/config_options.md

       cable:
         cable_user:
           FWSOIL_SWITCH: "Lai and Ktaul 2000"
+          litter: True # (2)
 ```

 1. Sets FWSOIL_SWITCH to "Lai and Ktaul 2000" for all science configurations for this branch
+2. The Python boolean will be translated to a Fortran boolean when writing to the namelist file

 ### [patch_remove](#patch_remove)

 : **Default:** unset, _optional key. :octicons-dash-24: Specifies branch-specific namelist settings to be removed from the `cable.nml` namelist settings.
 When the `patch_remove` key is specified, the specified namelists are removed from all namelist files for this branch for all science configurations run by `benchcab`.
 When specifying a namelist parameter in `patch_remove`, the value of the namelist parameter is ignored.